General

 Range and Habitat

-Long-toed Stint: Breeds in Siberia.
-During migration can be found on islands in Bering Sea and on outer Aleutians.
-Preferred habitats include shallow freshwater and brackish wetlands, with bare muddy shores and aquatic vegetation.
+Long-toed Stint: This species breeds in Siberia and across northern Asia.
+During its spring migration, these birds can be found on islands in Bering Sea and along the outer Aleutian archipelago.
+Its preferred habitats include shallow freshwater and brackish wetlands, with bare muddy shores and aquatic vegetation.

 Breeding and Nesting